 Tallebudgera – Popular with families as it’s close to the tourist park.
 The Tullebudgera Creek offers still waters.

-Palm Beach – quite and relaxed.
+Palm Beach – quiet and relaxed.

-Currumbin – popular with surfers, families and kayakers who enjoy the waters of Currumbin Creek, the parks and the breaking water near Currumbin Rocks.
+Currumbin – popular with surfers, families, and kayakers who enjoy the waters of Currumbin Creek, the parks and the breaking water near Currumbin Rocks.

 Kirra – the southern end of Kirra beach is popular with surfers and kite surfers.
 The beach here is really wide is some spots so there’s plenty of room for games.

 Coolangatta – a beautiful wide sandy beach, plenty of room and being at the foot of Greenmount it’s a quiet scenic spot too.

 Rainbow Bay – a beautiful little piece of beach between Greenmount and Snapper Rocks, wildly popular with surfers.

 Beach & Lifeguard Tower Map

 click for a full image from the Seaway to Coolangatta